The table of contents may be found here.

 had heated and softened the country rock, and numerous pockets of

-The most silica-rich magma, together with considerable quantities of dissolved gases (primarily water and carbon dioxide), accumulated at the top of the chamber.
+The most silica-rich fraction of the magma, together with considerable quantities of dissolved gases (primarily water and carbon dioxide), accumulated at the top of the chamber.
+Dissolved gases in such magma can make up as much as 5 to 6 percent of its composition by weight.
 Because its density was relatively low, this gas-charged magma had considerably buoyancy and exerted enormous pressure on the solid rock forming the roof of the the magma chamber.
 The stage was set for a devastating eruption.

 One of the mysteries of giant calderas is called the room